mbmills19/EC-P/README.md

 # Eddy-Covariance-Partitioning
-This is an example code to partition net ecosystem CO2 exchange from eddy covariance into gross primary productivity (GPP) and ecosystem respiration (Reco) using by fitting a light response curve with vapor pressure deficit (VPD) limitation (Lasslop et al. 2010).
+This is an example code to partition net ecosystem CO2 exchange from eddy covariance into gross primary productivity (GPP) and ecosystem respiration (Reco) by fitting a light response curve with vapor pressure deficit (VPD) limitation (Lasslop et al. 2010).
 For this, we used daytime data (observed values between 08:00 – 19:00, no gap-filled data was included), using 7-day moving windows (Equation 1).
+Such data had previously been subject to rigorous quality control.
 The model intercept was used as an estimate of Reco.

 ### Equation 1:
 ```math